 It’s an important question: Why isn’t Queen Elizabeth’s husband considered the King of England?
 As with most royal protocol, the reason is a little murky, relying on patriarchal tradition and not always common sense.

-Prince Phillip is referred to as a prince for a reason.
+Prince Philip is referred to as a prince for a reason.

 According to the official website of the British royal family, when it comes to titles, it’s about bloodline, pure and simple.
 And the laws are applied differently for men and women.
 (Hat tip to Reader’s Digest for supplying this handy guide to the current line of succession).
 When a male in the royal bloodline marries, his wife takes whatever is the female form of his title.
 It’s why when Prince William, Duke of Cambridge, married Kate Middleton, she became Duchess of Cambridge (aka Princess William of Wales).

 But when a man marries into the royal bloodline, he’s not allowed to take on his wife’s title.
-Like in the case of Princess Eugenie, who is the next royal to get hitched on Octover 12.
-Her fiancé, Jack Brooksbank, will remain “Mr. Jack Brooksbank” after the ceremony.
-However, Eugenie will have a title change, becoming Her Royal Highness Princess Eugenie, Mrs. Jack Brooksbank.
+Like in the case of Princess Eugenie, who got hitched last October.
+Her husband, Jack Brooksbank, remains “Mr. Jack Brooksbank”, however, Eugenie got a title change, becoming Her Royal Highness Princess Eugenie, Mrs. Jack Brooksbank.

 Lucy Hume, an expert on the royal rankings, tells Town & Country that “Royal titles are inherited through sons, so if Princess Charlotte has children they would not automatically inherit the titles ‘HRH,’ ‘Prince,’ or ‘Princess.'”